 Call us at 678-235-5460 (Atlanta) or 773-828-0551 (Chicago) to discuss your inventory, accounting and tax needs.
 Or email me at info@masseyandcompanycpa.com.
 Our friendly CPAs, Enrolled Agents, accountants and bookkeepers are here to help at every step of the way.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include small business accounting and bookkeeping, tax return preparation, tax planning, IRS tax problem resolution, IRS and state tax audits.
+Our services include small business accounting and bookkeeping, tax return preparation, tax planning, IRS tax problem resolution, and IRS and state tax audits.